pqdev/ProQuest-UIKit/README.md

 ## Version 5

 ProQuest-UIKit v5 is built ontop of [Bootstrap](https://getbootstrap.com) v5 using [SASS](https://sass-lang.com/) and then compiled to CSS.
-Previous versions required your project to have Bootstrap installed as a dependency and to have the `bootstrap.css` styles imported into your stylesheet or your `angular.json file`, but v5 will install Bootstrap as a dependency of itself and each UIKit them has bootstrap's style already integrated.
+Previous versions required your project to have Bootstrap installed as a dependency and to have the `bootstrap.css` styles imported into your stylesheet or your `angular.json` file, but v5 will install Bootstrap as a dependency of itself and each UIKit them has bootstrap's style already integrated.
 This means a little less imports for your project.

 ## Getting Started